 Both the 20ga 2 ¾” NeoTec™ FLC and the 20ga 3” NeoTec™ FLC 355gr Copper design slugs are an example of “Out of the Box Thinking.”
-They must be used in their designated chamber size for “top performance”.
+They must be used in their designated chamber length for “top performance”.
 Just order you slugs by the longest chamber size marked on your barrel and you will have the right slug for your slug gun!
 Keep out of the reach of children!

 “This could cause gun damage or serious personal injuries or even death!”
 By using this product the USER assumes all responsibility for firing this round through any type of a smooth bore with a fixed choke, a screw in choke tube, a rifled tube or a Hastings rifled barrel, period!